eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     ClientState* new_serial_client_state(uint32_t buffer_size, const char* device);
     ClientState* new_udp_client_state(uint32_t buffer_size, uint16_t recv_port, uint16_t send_port);

 Those two functions create a ClientState object that you should keep during a communication session with a *Micro RTPS Agent*.
-Once your are done with that communication you can free it using:
+If you do not need that communication you can free it using:

 .. code-block:: c